lowRISC/opentitan/hw/ip/rv_timer/README.md

 ## Compatibility

-The timer IP provides memory-mapped registers `mtime` and `mtimecmp` which can be used as the machine-mode timer registers defined in the RISC-V privileged spec.
+The timer IP provides memory-mapped registers equivalent to `mtime` and `mtimecmp` which can be used as the machine-mode timer registers defined in the RISC-V privileged spec.
 Additional features such as prescaler, step, and a configurable number of timers and harts have been added.